Opinion | Georgia Republicans are bent on keeping Trump’s Big Lie alive

 While Republicans insist their efforts are aimed at enhancing voting “integrity,” they’re operating under the false premise, otherwise known as the Big Lie — that President Donald Trump lost the 2020 election because of massive election fraud.
 Although this is provably false, Republicans are bent on keeping Trump’s myth alive.

 Why the rush to restrict the right to vote?
-In a word: Midterms.
-They’re around the corner and Republicans hope to flip one of the two Senate seats from Georgia that they lost in the January runoff.
+In a word: midterms.
+They’re around the corner, and Republicans hope to flip one of the two Senate seats from Georgia that they lost in the January runoff.
 Sen. Raphael G. Warnock, a Democrat from Atlanta, is up for reelection, most likely against his former opponent, Kelly Loeffler, who is already busy registering and mobilizing Republicans.
 Her “Greater Georgia” counterpoint to Democrats’ “Fair Fight” carries a rather Karen-ish whiff of intricate irony, doesn’t it?
 A multimillionaire White woman playing voting-rights activist to a Black preacher from the “City Too Busy to Hate.”

-The new law doesn’t ban Sunday voting but it does allow Georgia’s 159 counties to reduce or eliminate it.
-This is a maneuver that threatens to suppress the Black vote but it is done in a way that allows state legislators to put the blame somewhere else.
+The new law doesn’t ban Sunday voting, but it does allow Georgia’s 159 counties to reduce or eliminate it.
+This is a maneuver that threatens to suppress the Black vote, but it is done in a way that allows state legislators to put the blame somewhere else.
 Since at least the 1990s, African Americans have often voted together, after church on the Sunday before Election Day, for reasons of safety and solidarity.
 The “souls to the polls” movement may have fewer adherents in cities these days, but the tradition is still strong among many rural congregations and communities.

 The provision against providing food and water (ostensibly to prevent electioneering) is just cruel.
 Lines are long and can take hours in some precincts of some states, in part because state and county election officials have been active in recent years limiting the number of polling places — another backdoor way to diminish minority turnout.
 What are Republicans afraid of?
 That a Black person will receive a pamphlet with a sip of water and vote Democrat?
 Republicans could avert that outcome by supplying the water themselves.